flecoqui/CognitiveServices/FaceUWPSampleApp/README.md

   samplefwlink: http://go.microsoft.com/fwlink/p/?LinkId=620563&clcid=0x409
 --->

-# Cognitive Services Vision UWP Sample Application
+# Cognitive Services Face UWP Sample Application

 Overview
 --------------
-This Vision UWP Sample Application  can:
+This Face UWP Sample Application  can:

-- **Take a picture**: take a picture with your Windows 10 device camera,
-- **Open a picture**: open a picture stored on your Windows 10 device,
+- **Create, Update and Delete a group of persons**
+- **Create, Update and Delete a person in a group of persons**
-- **Analyse a picture**: Analyse a picture with Cognitive Service Computer Vision and/or Custom Vision,
+- **Associated a picture with a person**
+- **Train a model for a group of person**
+- **Take a picture and try to identify the persons**

-In order to use the application you need a Cognitive Services Computer Vision key or a Custom Vision Key.
+In order to use the application you need a Cognitive Services Face key.
 You can sign up [here](https://www.microsoft.com/cognitive-services/en-us/sign-up)